Intelligent Building Automation Technologies Market

 - May 2025 : ABB introduced its Smart EMS platform, targeting residential energy optimization.
 The system gives homeowners real-time control over consumption patterns, helping cut utility bills through automated load balancing and renewable integration.

-- May 2025 : Carrier Global Corporation committed USD 1 billion over five years, for U.S.-based manufacturing upgrades, R&D expansion, and workforce development.
+- May 2025 : Carrier Global Corporation committed USD 1 billion over five years, for US-based manufacturing upgrades, R&D expansion, and workforce development.
 The investment supports intelligent climate solutions amid growing demand for energy-efficient building systems.

 Table of Contents